curedao/docs/constitution/3-platform.md

 The platform has collected over 10 million data points on symptom severity and influencing factors from over 10,000 people.
-The Foundation develops and applies predictive machine learning algorithms to the data to reveal the effectiveness and side-effects of treatments and the degree to which hidden dietary and environmental improve or exacerbate chronic illnesses.
+Predictive machine learning algorithms are applied to reveal the effectiveness and side-effects of treatments and the degree to which hidden dietary and environmental improve or exacerbate chronic illnesses.

-These analytical results have been used to freely publish 90,000 studies on the effects of various treatments and food ingredients on symptom severity.
+These analytical results have been used to publish 90,000 studies on the effects of various treatments and food ingredients on symptom severity.

 ![](https://crowdsourcingcures.org/wp-content/uploads/2021/03/johnny-5-need-input.gif)